microsoft/az-deep-realtime-score/README.md

      * Testing the throughput of our model
      * Cleaning up resources
  * IOT Edge option
-     * Creating IoT hub and IoT Edge device identity, configuring the phisical IOT Edge device, and deploying our application to it
+     * Creating IoT hub and IoT Edge device identity, configuring the physical IOT Edge device, and deploying our application to it
      * Cleaning up resources

 ## Design